Groover's Paradise: Recording

 During his time in California, Sahm befriended members of Creedence Clearwater Revival.
 In 1974, following a second unsuccessful album release with Atlantic Records, Sahm traveled to Berkeley, California to record the single "Groover's Paradise".
-He signed a contract with DSR Productions, owned by former Credence Clearwater Revival members Doug Clifford (drummer) and Stu Cook (bassist).
+He signed a contract with DSR Productions, owned by former Creedence Clearwater Revival members Doug Clifford (drummer) and Stu Cook (bassist).
 The company had an agreement with Warner Records to record Sahm and to provide them with the masters.
 Sahm was backed by a band dubbed the Tex -Mex Trip.
 The band included saxophonist Frank Rodarte, session musician Link Davis, Jr. and Los Angeles session musicians.
 Clifford produced the album and joined the band on drums, while Cook played the bass.
 All the songs of the album were written by Sahm, except Luis Guerrero's "La Cacahuata".
 Groover's Paradise was recorded at Cosmo's Factory studio in Berkeley, California.
 The record sleeve featured art by Kerry Awn, while the armadillos were drawn by Jim Franklin.
 The cover depicted "various well-known local scenes" of Austin.
 The recording of Groover's Paradise took place between May and June 1974.
 The recording featured a blend of country music, tejano, blues and rock.